-CMP-R521.LOP Lube oil pump for compressor CMP-R521, where the pump is integrated into the compressor skid and driven by the compressor motor.
+CMP-R521.LOP Lube oil pump for compressor CMP-R521, where the pump is

 PNL-P712.MCB Panelboard PNL-P712 main breaker

 VFD-G612.RCTR-1 Line reactor for VFD-G612 (integrated in VFD enclosure)

 In a full hierarchical system, almost every piece of equipment could potentially be viewed as a subcomponent or child of another system.
 For example, an agitator could potentially be viewed as a component of a tank.
 However, this approach would lead to an extensive hierarchical system that is not recommended for general plant identification.
 Thus, the following rules of thumb are presented as a guide for classification of an item as a subcomponent.